sebdeckers/base-drafts/draft-ietf-quic-http.md

 order to maintain HPACK decoder state, but the resulting output MUST be discarded.

-An HTTP request/response exchange fully consumes a pair of streams.
-After sending a request, a client closes the streams for sending; after sending a response, the server closes its streams for sending and the QUIC streams are fully closed.
+An HTTP request/response exchange fully consumes a pair of streams in each direction.
+After sending a request or a response, a peer closes its streams.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has not been sent and received.
-When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC REQUEST_RST after sending a complete response and closing its stream.
+When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC REQUEST_RST on the client's data stream.
 Clients MUST NOT discard complete responses as a result of receiving a REQUEST_RST, though clients can always discard responses at their discretion for other reasons.

 ### Header Compression